-Sure, it was sad that the hen had no more faith and had decided to leave the church.
-At the same time, I felt that hen never given any real chance throne.
-To be baptized into the Church is to take a step, just as it is a step to marriage.
-Anyone of us know that it does not automatically mean that a marriage will be happy just because you're married, you have to work on their relationship, too.
+Surely it was sad that they no longer believed and decided to leave the church.
+At the same time, I felt that they never gave anyone a chance.
+To baptize into the church is to take a step, just as it is a step into marriage.
+Anyone of us knows that it does not automatically mean that a marriage becomes happy just because you are married, you have to work on their relationship as well.

 It is the same with being a member of the church.
 We can not delude ourselves that it is enough to join the Church and so everything flows on as well.
 No, it's not.
 A marriage is a relationship that must be built on.
 The same goes for the relationship we are with Jesus Christ and our Heavenly Father when we go down into the waters of baptism.
 We need to work on our relationship.
 Faith is not free.
 We must not confuse the concept of faith with the concept of grace.
 Grace comes from God and is free.
 If we accept Jesus Christ as our personal Savior in our lives we have been reconciled to God when Christ takes upon himself all our sins.
 In baptism, so we washed clean and can turn the page.
 We are starting a brand new life.

-In this new life, it means our repentance that we keep our eyes on Christ and follow Him.
+In this new life, our conversion also means keeping our eyes on Christ and following Him.
 IN John 14: 23 it says:

-Jesus answered, "If anyone loves me, he will keep my word.
-And my Father will love him, and we will come to him and make Our home with him.
+Jesus answered, "If anyone loves me, he adheres to my word.
+And my father will love him, and we will come to him and take our living with him.

-How to choose to believe in Jesus Christ also means that we follow his commandments.
-Then we can get the Holy Spirit's confirmation of our lives.
-Faith is nothing permanent.
-It is an act and an attitude.
-We can almost compare the faith with a plant that needs nourishment to survive.
-Faith needs to scripture study and prayer.
-Faith needs that we follow the commandments.
-Faith needs an affirmation of listening to the still small voice within us.
-Faith needs a heart that is willing to repent, humble themselves, have a positive attitude and a desire to serve.
-We must open our hearts and actively live out our faith.
+So choosing to believe in Jesus Christ also means that we follow His commandments.
+Then we can also receive the confirmation of the Holy Ghost in our lives.
+Faith is nothing persistent.
+It is an action and approach.
+We can compare most faiths with a plant that needs nutrition to survive.
+Throne needs scriptural studies and prayer.
+Tron needs us to follow the commandments.
+Tron needs a trembling to listen to the quiet voice in our inner.
+Tron needs a heart willing to repent, humble, have a positive attitude and have a desire to earn.
+We must open our hearts and actively live our faith.

-Of course I was sad about the message I received on Facebook, but at the same time, I was not surprised.
-I myself have been the same; believed that faith was free and lived high on the förälskelses intoxication that I found myself in the new member.
-But finally, I came down to earth.
-The love was over and it was time to end that I realized I had to start working on the relationship that I entered with Jesus Christ and our Heavenly Father.
-Then, when I live right and follow the commandments which I know I have to follow that faith comes as a confirmation.
-I met with the miracle to feel the Holy Spirit's presence in my life that confirms to me that the path I chose when I chose to follow Jesus Christ is the way that leads to the light, joy, peace and a sense of purpose.
+Of course I was sad about the message I received on facebook, but at the same time I was not surprised.
+I myself have been the same; Believed that faith was free and lived high on the love of love that I found myself in as a new member.
+But finally I came down on earth.
+Love was over and it was then that I realized that I had to start working on the relationship I entered into with Jesus Christ and Heavenly Father.
+Then, when I live right and follow the commandments that I know I have to follow, faith comes as a confirmation.
+I meet with the worship to know the Holy Spirit's presence in my life confirming to me that the path I chose when I chose to follow Jesus Christ is the right path that leads to light, joy, peace and a sense of meaningfulness.